Here are five of the best exercises:

 30-60 minutes of walking, swimming, jogging, cycling or rowing per day is great for reducing blood pressure.
 Don’t feel the need to jump into the deep end with these exercises – you should build up gradually.
 Aim to end up exercising three to five times per week at an intensity scale of five or six.
 You should gauge the intensity of your workout using our rating of perceived exertion scale.

 3. Resistance (band) exercise

 Strengthening exercises can be added to your workout to further help with blood pressure.
 These can be less frequent than cardio exercise, instead carried out two or three times a week.
 However, with high blood pressure you should avoid using heavy weights or exercises that require you to change position too much (lying to standing for instance).
-Therabands (or resistance bands) are a great tool for these exercises that won’t put you under any undue pressure.
+Resistance bands are a great tool for these exercises that won’t put you under any undue pressure.

 4. Group exercise

 If all the above sounds like a lot to fit in, think about signing up to a group exercise class.
 Chances are you’ll be doing a lot of points 2 and 3 without even realising it.

 Research has shown that the combination of postures, breath control and meditation in yoga can contribute to a lowering of blood pressure.
 Try doing yoga in addition to the above exercises for the best chance at reducing blood pressure levels.
 If you're new to yoga, we have a range of exercise mats so you can get started.

 It can help to keep track of your blood pressure